 - 2. Utilize donor database software to build mailing list by capturing mailing addresses, occupations, and other information as it becomes available through interaction with constituents (donations, email correspondence, etc.). - 3.
-Record all contacts with donors and constituents using donor software. - 4.
-Identify best practices for maintaining records for other forms of correspondence.
+Record all contacts with donors and constituents using donor software. - 4. ??.